wzh009888/wzh009888.github.io/index.md

 # About me

-I am a Ph.D. student at the School of Computer Science and Technology, Xi’an Jiaotong University, advised by [Prof. Xiaoshe Dong](https://gr.xjtu.edu.cn/en/web/xsdong/home).
+I am a Ph.D. student at the School of Computer Science and Technology, Xi'an Jiaotong University, advised by [Prof. Xiaoshe Dong](https://gr.xjtu.edu.cn/en/web/xsdong/home).
 My research interests lie in parallel computing.